-With recent advances in quantum optical technologies, entangled photons have become a promising avenue for the development of new spectroscopic techniques \cite{Gea1989:tw,Javanainen1990:li,Fei:1997es,Saleh:1998vl,Oka:2010if,Schlawin2013two,deJLeonMontiel:2019jt,Munoz:2021qu,Raymer:2021en,Dorfman:2021ho,Asban:2021in,Asban:2021di,Asban:2022no,Szoke:2020fc,Mukamel:2020ej}.
-It has been experimentally demonstrated that nonclassical correlations between entangled photon pairs have several advantages in spectroscopy, including the realization of sub-shot-noise absorption spectroscopy \cite{Tapster:1991su,Brida:2010exl,Matsuzaki:2022su} and increased two-photon absorption signal intensity \cite{Georgiades:1995dd,Dayan:2004kg,Lee:2006id,Upton:2013is,Varnavski:2020tw}.
-In addition to the above advantages, nonclassical correlations between entangled photons can be used to obtain spectroscopic signals with simpler optical systems compared with conventional methods \cite{Yabushita:2004hy,Kalashnikov:2016cl,Mukai:2021qu,Arahata:2022wa,Kalashnikov:2017hx,Eshun:2021in}.
-For example, infrared spectroscopy with a visible-light source and detector has been performed by exploiting nondegenerate visible-infrared entangled photon pairs generated via parametric down-conversion (PDC) \cite{Kalashnikov:2016cl,Mukai:2021qu,Arahata:2022wa}.
-Furthermore, the Hong--Ou--Mandel interferometer with entangled photons allows the measurement of the dephasing time of molecules at the femtosecond time scale without the need for ultrashort laser pulses \cite{Kalashnikov:2017hx,Eshun:2021in}.
-Inspired by the capabilities of nonclassical photon correlations, the applications of entangled photons to time-resolved spectroscopic measurements have been theoretically discussed \cite{Dorfman:2014bn,Schlawin:2016er,Zhang:2022en}.
-The development of time-resolved spectroscopy measurements that enhance the precision and resolution of measurements beyond classical techniques may lead to a better understanding of the mechanism of dynamical processes in complex molecules, such as photosynthetic light-harvesting systems.
+With recent advances in quantum optical technologies, entangled photons have become a promising avenue for the development of new spectroscopic techniques \cite{Gea1989:tw, Javanainen1990:li, Saleh:1998vl, Oka:2010if, Schlawin2013two, deJLeonMontiel:2019jt, Fujihashi:2020ep, Debnath:2020en, Szoke:2020fc, Mukamel:2020ej,Munoz:2021qu, Raymer:2021en, Chen:2021vi, Dorfman:2021ho, Asban:2021in, Asban:2021di, Asban:2022no, Chen:2022en, Albarelli:2023fu, Li:2023si}.
+It was experimentally demonstrated that nonclassical correlations between entangled photons had several advantages in spectroscopy, including sub-shot-noise absorption spectroscopy \cite{Tapster:1991su,Brida:2010exl,Matsuzaki:2022su} and increased two-photon absorption signal intensity \cite{Georgiades:1995dd, Dayan:2004kg, Lee:2006id, Upton:2013is, Varnavski:2020tw}.
+Entanglement-induced two-photon transparency \cite{Fei:1997es} and suppression of exciton transport \cite{Schlawin:2013dq} controlling the entanglement time, which is the hallmark of the non-classical photon correlation, were also theoretically investigated.
+In addition to the above advantages, the nonclassical correlations can be used to obtain spectroscopic signals with simpler optical systems compared with conventional methods \cite{Yabushita:2004hy, Kalashnikov:2016cl, Mukai:2021qu, Arahata:2022wa, Kalashnikov:2017hx, Eshun:2021in}.
+For example, infrared spectroscopy with visible-light source and detector was performed by exploiting entangled visible and infrared photons generated via parametric down-conversion (PDC) \cite{Kalashnikov:2016cl, Mukai:2021qu, Arahata:2022wa}.
+Furthermore, the Hong--Ou--Mandel interferometer with entangled photons allows the measurement of the dephasing time of molecules at the femtosecond time scale without the need for ultrashort laser pulses \cite{Kalashnikov:2017hx, Eshun:2021in}.
+Inspired by the capabilities of such nonclassical photon correlations, the applications to time-resolved spectroscopic measurements have been theoretically discussed \cite{Dorfman:2014bn, Schlawin:2016er, Zhang:2022en, Fan:2023en}.
+The development of time-resolved spectroscopy that enhances the precision and resolution beyond classical techniques may lead to a better understanding of the mechanism of dynamical processes in complex molecules, such as photosynthetic light-harvesting systems.
 In contrast to many experimental and theoretical studies on entangled two-photon absorption, only a few theoretical studies have reported the application of entangled photons to time-resolved spectroscopic measurements.
 There is no comprehensive understanding of which nonclassical states of light are suitable for implementing real-time observation of dynamical processes in condensed phases and which nonclassical photon correlations allow the manipulation of nonlinear signals in a way that cannot be achieved with classical pulses.